L4EC - Learning for Evolutionary Computation

 Description

-Learning for Evolutionary Computation (L4EC) is a relatively new track introduced in 2024 to recognize high-quality research that uses machine learning or statistical techniques and concepts to improve heuristics and algorithmic components in the field of evolutionary computation (EC).
+Learning for Evolutionary Computation (L4EC) track recognises high-quality research that leverages machine learning (including deep learning and reinforcement learning) or statistical techniques and concepts to improve heuristics and algorithmic components in the field of evolutionary computation (EC).

 Scope